cheerfulstoic/ecto_watch/README.md

 # EctoWatch

+(Thanks to [Erlang Solutions](https://www.erlang-solutions.com) for allowing me to work on this project during downtime)

 EctoWatch allows you to easily get Phoenix.PubSub notifications *directly* from postgresql.

 Often in Elixir applications a `Phoenix.PubSub.broadcast` is inserted into the application code to notify other parts of the application about an inserts, updates, or deletions (e.g. `Accounts.insert_user`/`Accounts.update_user`/`Accounts.delete_user`).
 This has a few potential problems: